-The Perkiomenite publishes once a month.
-Materials for submission can be emailed in to the editorial staff at firstname.lastname@example.org.
-Articles must be received 6 days prior to the publishing deadline to be considered.
+The Perkiomenite publishes once every two months on the 15th day.
+Materials for submission can be emailed in to the editorial staff at [email protected] Articles must be received 6 days prior to the publishing deadline to be considered.

 The Perkiomenite is written and edited by students of Perkiomen School and they are solely responsible for its editorial policy and content.

 Cuba Has a New President and He is Not a Castro

 For the first time in almost six decades, Cuba is seeing what looks like the close of the Castro era.
 The last of the Castros, Fidel’s younger brother Raul, has recently passed the torch to former Vice President, Miguel Mario Diaz-Canel Bermudez, who has expressed hopes to reform and modernize the Cuban economy.
 However, this will not be the last Cuba sees of the Castros.
 Raul plans to stay relevant within Cuban politics as the first secretary of the Communist Party for the next three years.
 His influence will not be entirely gone and he will continue to remain a powerful figure in politics.